-Entitled the COVID-19 Homeowner, Tenant, and Consumer Relief Law of 2020, the legislation mandates long-term forbearances, restrictions on foreclosures, evictions and repossessions, and the installment of varying payment options and fee caps on payday loans.
-The law would be effective as soon as it is passed and remain applicable a full six months following the Governor’s declaration that the COVID-19 emergency status has come to a close.
+Entitled the COVID-19 Homeowner, Tenant, and Consumer Relief Law of 2020, the legislation mandates long-term forbearances, restrictions on foreclosures, evictions, and repossessions, and the installment of varying payment options and fee caps on payday loans.
+The law would be effective as soon as it is passed and remain applicable for a full six months following the Governor’s declaration that the COVID-19 emergency status has come to a close.

 Prohibition of Foreclosures and Mandatory Forbearances Related to Residential Collateral

-If passed in its current form, the law would apply to all loans secured by 1-4 family residential property (even if they are business / investment purpose loans such as fix and flip and rental).
-The relief bill would restrict servicers (including the mortgage lender if self-servicing) or any of their affiliates from initiating or carrying out any type of judicial foreclosure proceedings or recording a Notice of Default.
+If passed in its current form, the law would apply to all loans secured by 1-4 family residential property (even if they are business/investment purpose loans such as fix and flip and rental).
+The relief bill would restrict services (including the mortgage lender if self-servicing) or any of their affiliates from initiating or carrying out any type of judicial foreclosure proceedings or recording a Notice of Default.
 Additionally, servicers would be prohibited from taking any eviction action against tenants after a foreclosure.
 The new law would also temporarily halt all judicial and nonjudicial foreclosure proceedings and associated deadlines and mandate a 180-day forbearance requested by debtors undergoing financial stress.
 For borrowers over 60 days delinquent on their mortgage payments, an automatic 180-day forbearance would be triggered—during which no additional fees, penalties or further interest could be charged to the related account.
 There are also provisions for potentially extending the forbearance period and several categories of mandated notices and loan modification options.

 Mandatory Forbearance for Multi-Family Loan Borrowers